 Extensive survey: seeking to discover and document as many sites and monuments as possible in the flood zone, thereby preserving some record of their existence for posterity

-We spent our final field season in two ways.
+We spent our final LGASSP field season in two ways.
 First, we revisited a number of sites, checking our results and gathering additional information where necessary.
 Second, we explored sites in the wider region as a means of contextualising our data, from the coast to the Konya plain.
+The report was published in Anatolica 2017 and is available here.

 This year, we undertook more extensive survey work, discovering several new sites.
 We also did some intensive field walking in the area of Damtepe, and surveyed the remains of the Bronze Age to Roman road and rock cut features near the village of Keben.
-The report will be published in Anatolica 2017 soon.
+The report was published in Anatolica 2017 and is available here.

 This season we were primarily focused on intensive surveying, in particular in the souther alluvial plain and in the area around the mounds of Kilise Tepe and Çingentepe.
 A report of this season's activities has been published in the journal Anatolica 2016 and is available here.